 The priests, nuns, and lay religious leaders applauded.
 Some had tears in their eyes.
 The man they thanked for helping them “make a difference in their ministry” told them, “I don’t minister – I don’t know anything about it.”
 He said the occupation listed on his passport is “race-car driver” and on his visas “retired race-car driver,” but he earns his living as a consultant.
 He’s the last person most of the public would expect to be honored by priests and nuns.
 But he’s the man who sold more than a million people on the idea that “at all times, under all circumstances, we have the power to transform the quality of our lives.”
 Werner Erhard was back in action.

 Once described by Newsweek as “a celebrity guru who retails enlightenment,” Werner Erhard founded the controversial programs of personal growth called “est” (an intensive, two-weekend seminar of transformation” that swept the country in the ’70s) and its milder current offshoot called “The Forum.”
-He had left the U.S. in 1991, following a 60 Minutes expose that featured charges by family and former associates of sexual abuse of two of his daughters and physical abuse of his ex-wife and one of his sons.
+He had left the U.S. in 1991 following a since discredited 60 Minutes that featured charges by family and former associates.

 Before the segment aired, Werner Erhard, who had set up his programs as a business, sold the firm that produced The Forum to the men and women who lead it (they renamed the company Landmark Education), divested himself of his properties, most of which were put under lien to the government in a tax dispute, and went abroad with the press reporting (inaccurately) that he was on the lam from the IRS.
 There were rumors that he had settled in Costa Rica or was giving seminars in Japan.
 The San Francisco Examiner reported: “Werner Erhard, almost like Elvis, seems to be everywhere and nowhere.”